chadlouus/Refactor-Jupyter-Notebook-To-Service/Readme.md

     docker build -t ragnotebook .
     docker run --name ragnotebook --env-file .env -p 5002:5000 ragnotebook

+Please note that the Docker build process can take over 10 minutes.
+And the image can be quite big, but it contains the same Python modules that need to be installed when running the original Jupyter Notebook.

 Now we can ask additional questions based on the knowledge text.

 curl "http://localhost:5002/?q=what+is+the+topic+about"

+### Running as a Server

+The docker image can be uploaded to a docker repository such as IBM Container Registry and deployed to Code Engine.
+Please note that sufficient memory needs to be allocated for the Code Engine application.